How Video Compression Works

 - Audio: AAC 96-128 kbps stereo

 - Result: A 1-minute clip at these settings is approximately 12-22MB.
-For under 16MB, reduce bitrate to 1.5-2 Mbps or shorten the clip.
+For inline WhatsApp media, reduce bitrate to 1.5-2 Mbps or shorten the clip; for larger files, send as a document instead.

 Discord Free Tier (Under 10MB)